A Multimodal Automated Interpretability Agent: Conclusion

 \section{Conclusion}

-We introduce \maia, an agent that automates interpretability tasks including feature interpretation and bias discovery, by composing pretrained modules to conduct experiments on other systems.
+We introduce \maia, an agent that automates interpretability tasks including feature interpretation and bias discovery.
+By composing pretrained modules, \maia conducts experiments to make and test hypotheses about the behavior of other systems.
 While human supervision is needed to maximize its effectiveness and catch common mistakes, initial experiments with \maia show promise, and we anticipate that interpretability agents will be increasingly useful as they grow in sophistication.